byrnereese/mt-plugin-imagecropper/README.markdown

-The plugin was specifically designed to addressed the case where publishers want the ability to produce different thumbnails designed specificaly for certain different locations on a web site.
+The plugin was specifically designed to addressed the case where publishers want the ability to produce different thumbnails designed specifically for certain different locations on a web site.
 Furthermore, for each of these locations it is not sufficient simply to scale the asset in question; rather the publisher would rather crop the asset in a custom manner for each thumbnail